mochsner/blog/_posts/letters/2022-05-13-JamesDigiacomo.md

 ---
-layout: post
+layout: post-hidden
 title: "From Marc about James DiGiacomo"
 date: 2022-05-13
-permalink: /Letters/:slug
+permalink: /letters/:slug
-categories: [Letters]
+categories: [letters]
 ---

 To whom it may concern regarding James DiGiacomo,